opnfv/vineperf/docs/testing/user/configguide/trafficgen.rst

     What was the result for 'frames tx'?

-When your traffic generator has completed traffic transmission and provided the results please input these at the VSPERF prompt.
-VSPERF will try to verify the input:
+When your traffic generator has completed traffic transmission and provided the results please input these at the ViNePerf prompt.
+ViNePerf will try to verify the input:

 .. code-block:: console